UppedGame

 It exposes it.

-AI tools like conversational analytics don’t create understanding—they rely on it.
+AI tools like conversational analytics, data agents, and AI-assisted reporting do not create understanding.
+They rely on it.

 If your system is inconsistent, AI will still return answers.